-At least 17 dead in India railway bridge collapse
+India bridge collapse: At least 26 killed at construction site

 The incident occurred near the town of Sairang, in the state of Mizoram.

-Up to 40 workers were at the site when part of the bridge toppled, according to local media reports.
+Up to 40 workers were at the site when part of the bridge collapsed, according to local media reports.

-The cause of the bridge's collapse is not yet clear.
-The state-run railway authority has opened an investigation into the incident.
+The cause of the incident is not yet clear and the railway authority has opened an investigation.
+Three people have so far been rescued.

-Mizoram chief minister Zoramthanga, who uses one name, said emergency workers had recovered 17 bodies so far with many local people helping with rescue efforts.
+That includes an injured worker who had to be brought down from the top of one of the bridge's 100m-high (328ft) pillars.

+The incident happened over the Kurung River, about 20km (12 miles) from the city of Aizawl, Mizoram's capital.

 "All possible assistance is being given to those affected," said Prime Minister Narendra Modi's office in a statement.